RockLikeAmadeus/swe-toolbox/embedded-reference/arduino-etc/programming.md

 Arduino programs are called "sketches", and have the `.ino` extension, which denotes files that contain code written in the Arduino language.
 The Arduino language is a variant of C++, and the important stuff can be referenced [here](/language-reference/arduino-lang-reference/README.md).

+# Arduino IDE

+A great place to start is to look at the samples under File >> Examples.